brucou/react-state-driven/README.md

 on current state, and present input[^2].
 The causality property means state machines are a breeze to reason about and test (well, not as much as pure functions, but infinitely better than effectful functions).
-- Command handlers are pretty generic pieces of code.
-An example could be code to fetch a resource.
-That code is written and tested once, and then reused for any resource.
-Additionally, only the command handler can perform effects on the external systems, which helps tracing and debugging.
 - only the preprocessor and mediator can perform effects on the user interface, which helps tracing and debugging.